Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show device location/README.md

 # Show device location

-Show your current position on the map, as well as switch between different types of auto pan modes.
+Show your current position on the map, as well as switch between different types of auto-pan modes.

 ![Screenshot of show device location sample with auto-pan mode off](show-device-location-off.png)
 ![Screenshot of show device location sample with compass navigation auto-pan mode](show-device-location-compass-navigation.png)